MagnusBoxMike/Syncro-Rmm/Ticket Creation.md

 <h2>Setup</h2>

 1. Download script from <a href="https://github.com/wellssd/comet-reporter">https://github.com/wellssd/comet-reporter</a>
 1. Create custom asset field in Syncro titled "Comet Device ID" enter the device ID in this box.
-(Note: it needs to be the device ID and not the name)
+(Note: it needs to be the device ID and not the name).
+You can find it on <a href="https://drive.google.com/file/d/1cW6JRcM9ZA9iJtdAyuWMdtKWhuZXF7Pn/view?usp=sharing">this screenshot</a>.
 1. Create new API key in Syncro.
 (Err on the side of more permissions since lesser permissions may cause issues.
 Exact requirements may be provided at a later date)
 1. Edit script line #312 and fix the following:<br>
 &nbsp; &nbsp;